Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `record.consume.from`

 _Optional_.
-The ....
-Can be one of the following:
+Specifies where to start consuming events from:

-- `LATEST`, Start consuming events from the latest available.
+- `LATEST`: start consuming events from the end of the topic partition
-- `EARLIEST`, Start consuming events from the earliest available.
+- `EARLIEST`: start consuming events from the beginning of the topic partition

+The parameter sets the value of the [`auto.offset.reset`](https://kafka.apache.org/documentation/#consumerconfigs_auto.offset.reset) key to configure the internal Kafka Consumer.

 Default value: `LATEST`.